dart-lang/language/working/sealed-types/feature-specification.md

 ## Syntax

-A class or mixin declaration may be preceded with the built-in identifier `sealed`:
+A class or mixin declaration may be preceded with the identifier `sealed`:

 ```
 classDeclaration ::=